ahungry/cl-protobufs/cl-protobufs.rst

 ::

-  proto:define-extends (type (&key name                         [Macro]
+  proto:define-extend (type (&key name                          [Macro]
                                   options documentation)
                        &body fields)

-Defines a Protobuf "extends", that is, an extension to an existing message and Lisp class that has additional fields that were reserved by ``proto:define-extension``. *type* and *name* are as for ``proto:define-message``.
+Defines a Protobuf "extend", that is, an extension to an existing message and Lisp class that has additional fields that were reserved by ``proto:define-extension``. *type* and *name* are as for ``proto:define-message``.
 Note that no new Lisp class is defined; the